davormilutinovic/backstage-azure-resource-frontend/docs/README.md

 This plugin shows information about Azure resources related to your backstage entity

-`` I have updated original repo and is working witn backstage new backend version `` check [here](https://github.com/davormilutinovic/backstage-azure-resources-backend)
+`` I have updated original repo and it is working now with backstage new backend version `` check [here](https://github.com/davormilutinovic/backstage-azure-resources-backend)